OSBORNNARTEY/WebDev/README.md

-"#Website Development Notesfrom Beginner to Advanced"
+"# Website Development Notes from Beginner to Advanced"